Liam Shaw: Celtic

 On 10 March 2021, Sheffield Wednesday confirmed that Shaw had signed a pre-contract agreement with Scottish Premiership side Celtic, but would "remain a Sheffield Wednesday player until the expiry of his current contract and will be available for selection for the remainder of the season".
 It was officially confirmed by Celtic on 15 June 2021, where they announced he had signed a four-year contract with the club.
 He made his debut for Celtic in a UEFA Europa League tie against Real Betis on 9 December 2021.

+Loans

 After making only one further appearance for Celtic in the first part of the 2021–22 season, Shaw was loaned to Motherwell in January 2022.

+The following season he joined Morecambe on loan for the season.

+In July 2023, he joined Wigan Athletic on a season-long loan deal.

+Fleetwood Town

+On 4 October 2024, Shaw joined League Two side Fleetwood Town on a contract until the end of the season.

+Northampton Town

+On 3 January 2025, Shaw joined League One side Northampton Town on a two-and-a-half year deal for an undisclosed fee having had his release clause triggered.
+Shaw picked up an ACL injury against Barnsley on the 25 February, with manager Kevin Nolan confirming he would miss the remainder of the season.